lavinbrenna/rpg/README.md

 ## Description

-_This simple RPG was made to get familiar with testing with Jest while using object oriented programming.
-Create your character and see how many enemies you can defeat before they knock you out._
+_This simple RPG was at first made to get familiar with testing with Jest while using object oriented programming, but is now a growing project which allows for the user to create their own character or for them to have it randomly generated.
+Currently the combat logic is in progress, but is on the way!_

 ## Setup/Installation Requirements